philliphenslee/investment-portfolio/README.md

 # Investment Portfolio

-A JavaScript library for an investment portfolio.
+A TypeScript library for an investment portfolio.